-Trump says he and China's Xi will not meet before March 1 trade deadline
+No talks between Trump and China's Xi before trade deadline

 Such reforms have been a sticking point in talks so far.

-Lighthizer told reporters at the conclusion of a round of talks in Washington last week that the two leaders may not meet if the negotiations had not progressed sufficiently.
+Lighthizer told reporters last week that the two leaders may not meet if the negotiations do not progress sufficiently.

 “If we don’t make headway between now and then, my advice would be we can’t fit.
 But if we do make headway, and the president thinks we’re close enough that he can close the deal on major issues, then I think he’ll want to have a meeting and do that,” he told reporters.
 “I have complete confidence in the president, both to close a deal if we get to that point, but also to make that judgment.”